 If your child has a stye, you'll want to get the clogged-up oil out of it.
 Applying heat helps the oil become more liquid.
 To do this, soak a clean washcloth in warm (not hot!) water.
 Wring out the excess water, then place the washcloth over the eye for a few minutes.
 Repeat this several times a day.

 You also can clean the eyelid with special eye-scrub soap (available at drugstores) or with watered-down baby shampoo, which is designed to not hurt eyes.
 Soak a cotton swab in the solution and use it to clean your child's eyelid.

 If your child wears contact lenses, have him or her switch to wearing glasses until the stye goes away.
 Clean the contacts well before your child wears them again.

 If your child has pain in the eyeball or problems seeing, call your doctor.
 Also call if there is any swelling and redness beyond the eyelid (in the eye or other parts of the face).

-If the Stye Gets Worse
+What If the Stye Gets Worse?

 The doctor may give you an antibiotic cream to use on the stye or prescribe antibiotics.
 In rare cases, the doctor might make a tiny cut in the eyelid to let out the clogged-up material.
-The doctor also will determine whether your child has something other than a stye and, if so, treat it.
+The doctor also will see whether your child has something other than a stye and, if so, treat it.

 - Clean the eyelids every day or every couple of days with the diluted baby shampoo or special eye-scrub soap.